What to do if your business is selected for an audit

 Be prepared.
 Gather the relevant documents before the audit, which may include income and expense records for the time period requested.
 Audits generally look at returns during the past three years.
 The audit may be done by mail or in person.

-- Keep good records.
+Keep good records.
 You should keep business records for up to six years, including documents used to file your returns.
+These include canceled checks, bank statements, accounts payable and receivable records, inventory schedules, payroll records, sales and invoicing details.

-- Be cooperative.
+Be cooperative.
+Be courteous and professional with the auditor.
 Provide any business records requested.
 If the auditor requests a tour of your business, grant the tour so they will better understand how your company operates.

 Consider asking others to be present, such as a tax professional who helped you with your return and your bookkeeper.